thomas-liao/Food_Mate/README.md

 After choosing to be host, the user can get a list of recommended restaurants (by our recommendation system!).
 Then the user can choose the restaurant he/she likes to make a post.
+After sending the post, hosts can go back to the posts and see if any guests have joined in the navigation bar.

 We have switched from ListView to RecyclerView in iteration4.